 If you are offering some SCAM advice it is important to mix and match with legitimate, effective therapies.
 It makes the SCAM look more reasonable, but if you mix cow pie with apple pie, it does not make the cow pie taste better; it makes the apple pie worse.

-The Natural News is good source for all the above: useless therapies, overblown therapies and even, shock and horror, reasonable advice, all wrapped in a cocoon of really weird paranoia about government and big pharma.
+Natural News is good source for all the above: useless therapies, overblown therapies, and even, shock and horror, reasonable advice, all wrapped in a cocoon of really weird paranoia about government and big pharma.
 I am not conspiracy prone, preferring Hanlon’s razor: “Never attribute to malice that which is adequately explained by stupidity.”

 …illogically claiming that your lack of a vaccine somehow causes other people who are already vaccinated to catch the flu.
 Yeah, I know, it makes no sense, but then again the entire vaccine industry is based on the same fantasy logic as unicorns, fairies, leprechauns and garden gnomes.

 And, for the record, all the healthiest people walking around who don’t catch the flu are the ones who refuse flu shots while taking care of their immune system.
 It’s the vaccinated people who always seem to be sick for one reason or another, have you noticed?